 - Educators or educational administrators in settings ranging from preschools to graduate programs

-- Program effectiveness and research coordinator for a non-profit educational consulting group
+- Program Effectiveness and Research Coordinator, non-profit educational consulting group

-- Acting director of a Department of Social Services Area Office
+- Director, Department of Social Services Area Office

-- Marketing, consumer satisfaction and employee engagement/retention consultant for a private consulting firm
+- Marketing, Consumer Satisfaction and Employee Engagement/Retention Consultant, private consulting firm

-- Coordinator of children and family ministries for a 5,000 member church
+- Coordinator of Children and Family Ministries, 5,000 member church

 - Director, Area Agency on Aging

 - Community Liaison, mid-sized city police department

 - Director of Admissions at a community college